goto40/self-dsl/docs/xtext_project_setup.md

 project and run "mvn package".

-Maven will download all required packages in "~/.m2" (locally) and then build your subprojects.
-The output is located in the folder "target" of each subproject.
+Maven will download all required packages in "~/.m2" (locally) and then build your sub-projects.
+The output is located in the folder "target" of each sub-project.

 See also: ::namedref::(references.md#maven).